 Contract: Seven years, $126 million, 2011

 This was supposed to be a desperation contract for the Nationals, a massive overpay for a former Phillies postseason hero from a team trying to forge an identity for itself without any semblance of success on its own.
 But Werth gave instant credibility for a franchise that very much needed it, and two years after he signed, the Nats were in the postseason … and he was surrounded by stars.
-Washington's master plan was to have Werth kick off a great decade for them.
+Washington's master plan was to have Werth kick off a great decade for the franchise.
 He did, with the club reaching the postseason in four of the seven years of the deal.

 6. Andrew Miller, LHP, Yankees

 This was the largest contract ever for a non-closer reliever at the time, and he was so good for the Yankees that when they fell out of contention in 2016, they traded him the Indians for Clint Frazier, thought to be a top-shelf prospect at the time, and lefty Justus Sheffield, whom they used to get James Paxton from Seattle during the past offseason.
 Miller was even better for the Indians, and that stretch from 2016-17 has to be considered one of the best two-year runs for a reliever ever: 137 innings, 22 earned runs, 218 strikeouts.
 Miller's last year in Cleveland was rough because of injuries, but not so rough that he didn’t go out and sign another big two-year deal with St. Louis immediately after that one ran out.